By Sean Zucker –

 Your head’s pounding, the rooms spinning, and you feel as though death itself has bestowed its testicles on your chin.
 Reaper teabagging aside, I think asking yourself one simple question may clear this mess up.
 What have you done more recently – traveled to COVID-19 hotspot Florida or blacked out alone watching Queen’s Gambit?

-Again, going to have to point towards the Taco Bell on this one.
+Again, going to have to point toward Taco Bell on this one.
 I can smell it through the screen.

 Loss of Taste or Smell